Everything You Should Put on Your Fashion Show Checklist

 5. Find your fashions

 Decide if it’s a trunk show for a specific designer, a launch of the new gowns for prom and bridal season, or an image-building seminar for professionals.
-Partner with a like-minded pro who specializes in that area to manage not only the actual selections of the model’s attire but also the order in which they will be unveiled.
+Consider partnering with a like-minded pro who specializes in that area to manage the actual selections of the model’s attire and the unveiling order.
 Don’t underestimate the artistry required to coordinate this most crucial piece of your fashion show.
 You wouldn’t hire a chef to run a soundboard, no matter how much he digs music.

 6. Hire your models